 But even such implicit-based data scoring is now being honed into a science in the drive to identify quality leads.

-Today, however, a prospect who has done something more concrete than mere clicking, like filling out a registration form for a webinar on your website, gets more marks than the guy who simply clicked a dozen times.
+Today, however, a prospect who has done something more concrete than merely clicking, like filling out a registration form for a webinar on your website, gets more marks than the guy who simply clicked a dozen times.

 Thus, a potential buyer’s intent is often revealed through their behavior.